MSc Sport and Exercise Medicine

-Our Sport and Exercise Medicine (SEM) programme is internationally renowned for providing high quality distance learning exclusively to doctors.
-The programme is designed to provide relevant knowledge for doctors involved, or wishing to be involved, in the full or part-time management of recreational and elite athletes.
-By studying this programme you will develop practical skills that can be applied to both primary and specialist care.
+Our Sport and Exercise Medicine (SEM) course is internationally renowned for providing high quality distance learning exclusively to doctors.
+The course is designed to provide relevant knowledge for doctors involved, or wishing to be involved, in the full or part-time management of recreational and elite athletes.
+By studying this course you will develop practical skills that can be applied to both primary and specialist care.

 The highly interactive, flexible, online learning and hands-on clinical teaching provide you with expert knowledge and skills, while also enabling you to remain in practice.

 - Flexible and online, allowing you to study alongside your clinical practice.

 - Recognised by the Faculty of Sport & Exercise Medicine (FSEM).

 - You will become part of an international online community of SEM specialists.

 - A problem-solving and reflective approach to sport and exercise medicine.